JuunH/HCI-Project-Prototype/README.md

-# HCI Project and Report
+# Human-Computer Interaction Project and Report
 ## Viewing The Mockup Website Prototype
 - Download and extract the .zip file of the project
 - Go inside the extracted folder